Cubulating random quotients of hyperbolic cubulated groups: Generalization to other metric spaces

 Consider conjugacy classes $[g_1], \ldots, [g_k]$ in $G$, chosen uniformly from all conjugacy classes of $\Upsilon$--length at most $\ell$.
 Suppose $k \leq e^{c \ell}$ for some $c < \alpha(b-a)$.
 Then, with overwhelming probability as $\ell \to \infty$, property \eqref{Itm:GeneralWallPiece} of \Cref{Def:AuxiliarySmallCancel} holds. \end{prop}

 \begin{proof}[Sketch] The proofs of Propositions~\ref{Prop:GeneralizedConePiece} and~\ref{Prop:GeneralizedWallPiece} are nearly identical to those of Propositions~\ref{Prop:ConePieceSystole} and~\ref{Prop:WallPieceControl}, respectively.
 There are two differences in the argument.
 The primary difference is that $\Upsilon$ is substituted for $\widetilde{X}$, and hyperplane stabilizers are replaced by general quasiconvex subgroups $H_i$.
-The requirement that every infinite-order element of $\pi_1 X$ stabilize a geodesic axis (compare \Cref{Conv:NiceX}), which was heavily used in the proofs of Propositions~\ref{Prop:ConePieceSystole} and~\ref{Prop:WallPieceControl}, is mirrored in our setting by the same requirement in $\Upsilon$.
+The requirement that every infinite-order element of $\pi_1 X$ stabilizes a geodesic axis (compare \Cref{Conv:NiceX}), which was heavily used in the proofs of Propositions~\ref{Prop:ConePieceSystole} and~\ref{Prop:WallPieceControl}, is mirrored in our setting by the same requirement in $\Upsilon$.
 Note that in both Propositions~\ref{Prop:WallPieceControl} and~\ref{Prop:ConePieceSystole}, we obtain genericity statements via the counts of \Cref{Thm:ConjugacyGrowth}, which apply perfectly well to the $G$--action on $\Upsilon$.

 The second difference is more subtle.
 In the arguments of \Cref{Sec:Pieces}, a loose piece $s \subset \widetilde w$ is always a combinatorial geodesic segment whose endpoints are at vertices of $\widetilde X$.
 Thus, when we factor a fundamental domain of $w$ as $s \cdot y$, the parts $s$ and $y$ are both combinatorial geodesics, and the number of possibilities for $y$ can be estimated via \Cref{Thm:ConjugacyGrowth} and \Cref{Rem:GroupoidGrowth}.
-While the metric space $\Upsilon$ is assumed to be a cell complex, a loose piece $s \subset \widetilde \gamma$ need not have its endpoints at vertices.
-Thus, when we factor a fundamental domain for $\gamma$ as $s \cdot y$, we may need to adjust both $s$ and $y$ so that they begin and end at vertices of $\Upsilon$.
+Meanwhile, in $\Upsilon$, the set of endpoints of loose pieces $s \subset \widetilde \gamma$ might be locally infinite.
+To enable counting arguments, we make the following adjustment: when we factor a fundamental domain for $\gamma$ as $s \cdot y$, we perturb both $s$ and $y$ so that they begin and end at points in the $G$--orbit of the basepoint $\upsilon$.
 This adjustment perturbs lengths by a bounded additive error, which becomes absorbed into the multiplicative constants of calculations such as \eqref{Eqn:WallPieceCyclicPerm} and \eqref{Eqn:InitialCountS}.
-Thus perturbing $\widetilde \gamma$ to pass through vertices does not affect the probabilistic conclusions. \end{proof}
+Thus perturbing $\widetilde \gamma$ to pass through the orbit $G\upsilon$ does not affect the probabilistic conclusions. \end{proof}

 Combining Propositions~\ref{Prop:GeneralizedConePiece} and~\ref{Prop:GeneralizedWallPiece} gives: